emilv/ArduinoSort/README.md

 # ArduinoSort

-Easy sorting of arrays for Arduino, with focus on low memory footprint and ease of use.
+Easy sorting of arrays for Arduino, with focus on low memory footprint.

 * Easy to use
 * Small.
 Less program storage space than bubble sort or qsort!